osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE.md

 **IF YOU ARE AN AI ASSISTANT GENERATING HUML TEMPLATES, READ THIS FIRST:**

+### Container Naming Requirement

+**ALL `section-container` blocks MUST have a descriptive `name` property.**

+This is mandatory for template maintainability and organization.
+Every container needs a clear, meaningful name that describes its purpose.

+**Examples of good names:**
+- "Header Navigation"
+- "Hero Section"
+- "Blog Post Card"
+- "Comment Thread Area"
+- "Footer Links"

+**❌ NEVER create unnamed containers!** Always include the `name` property.

 ### Thread Blocks Have Special CSS Requirements

 **Thread blocks (`type: "thread"`) ONLY accept CSS custom properties (CSS variables).
 Regular CSS will NOT work.**

+**CRITICAL FOR DARK THEMES:** You MUST include these variables or the theme will break:
+- `--thread-comment-content-color` - Comment text (or comments will be invisible!)
+- `--thread-toggle-bg` - Toggle button background (or it will be white!)
+- `--thread-toggle-color` - Toggle button text
+- `--thread-scrollbar-track` - Scrollbar background (or it will be white!)
+- `--thread-scrollbar-thumb` - Scrollbar thumb (or it will be white!)
+- `--thread-no-comments-color` - Comment count label
+- `--thread-description-color` - Description text

 **IMPORTANT:** After you finish generating the template, you MUST re-analyze all thread block CSS variables to ensure they are correct and match the exact variable names from the available list below.
 Double-check for typos and invalid variable names.

+**COMMON MISTAKES:**
+- Using `--thread-padding`, `--thread-border-width`, `--thread-reply-bg` (these don't exist!)
+- Using `--thread-comment-date-color` instead of `--thread-comment-time-color`
+- Forgetting scrollbar and toggle variables (causes white elements on dark backgrounds!)

 **✅ CORRECT - Use CSS Variables:**
 ```huml